Individuals with autism need more healthcare and get less.

 Our quality of life can be impacted by many factors such as safety, housing, employment and social connectedness.
 One other important factor is physical health.
 Unfortunately, individuals with autism have lower physical health related quality of life and less than optimal health outcomes.

-In fact, one study showed that more individuals with autism die as a result of preventable or treatable health condition when compared to the general population (33% vs. 25%).
+In fact, one study showed that autistic individuals’ mortality rates are as much as 5.6 higher than those without autism.
 In 2020, the National Indicators Report by A.J.
 Drexel Institute found that surveyed children with autism had higher rates of every listed health condition other than asthma.
 And despite more health concerns, more contact with healthcare providers, and higher expenditures they were more likely to have an unmet healthcare need.

 Moreover, when they do access healthcare, they and their families are less satisfied with the interactions.
 Parents of children with autism consistently report not feeling that their voice is heard, a lack of understanding of their child and autism, and inadequate communication.